hongyusu/hongyusu.github.io/_posts/2015-10-16-spark-in-amazon-ec2.md

 - The command will take a few minutes.
 After many log messages, you will find out that the cluster is successfully initialized and running.

   {% highlight Bash linenos %}
-  ./spark-ec2 --key-pair=SparkEC2Key --identity-file=SparkEC2Key.pem --region=eu-west-1 --worker-instances=10 launch EC2_1
+  ./spark-ec2 --key-pair=SparkEC2Key --identity-file=SparkEC2Key.pem --region=eu-west-1 --worker-instances=10 --instance-type=t2.micro launch EC2_1
   {% endhighlight%}

+  **Make sure you have added the argument `--instance-type=t2.micro`, otherwise you will login to the m1.large machine.
+The most expensive one and you have to pay!**

 - You can also get the HTTP address of the web monitor of the cluster.
 Pay attention that `EC2_1` is the name of your cluster and `--identity-file` is the paired key file which is just downloaded.